dssg/hitchhikers-guide/sources/curriculum/setup/command-line-tools/README.md

     $ head ghcnd-stations.txt

-Looks like the sation description might come in handy.
+Looks like the station description might come in handy.
 We want to look at just the stations in Chicago.

     $ grep CHICAGO ghcnd-stations.txt | csvlook -H